whamcloud/Online-Help/docs/Install_Guide/guide.md

 High Availability Configuration Specification.
 In this situation, the Corosync and Pacemaker configuration modules provided with Intel® Manager for Lustre\* software are not automatically deployed.
-This means that Intel® Manager for Lustre\* software cannot configure the file system for server failover.
+This means that Manager for Lustre\* software cannot configure the file system for server failover.
 Note that Logical Volume Manager (LVM) is not supported in [Management mode](#what-is-management-mode), but is supported in [Monitor mode](#what-is-monitor-only-mode).

 ### The Configuration Page in Monitor-only mode

-The Configuration page presented by Intel® Manager for Lustre\* software is designed primarily to enable designers to create Lustre file systems with server failover capability, but this capability is not supported in monitor-only mode.
+The Configuration page presented by Manager for Lustre\* software is designed primarily to enable designers to create Lustre file systems with server failover capability, but this capability is not supported in monitor-only mode.
 However, many of the features provided